Flectone/FlectoneChat/docs/features/formatting.en.md

 chat.

 !!! warning
     Access to placeholderAPI is dangerous and can lead to information leakage

-Formatting can also be used in anvils, signs and books!
+Formatting can also be used in anvils, signs and books!\
+You can disable it in the [config.yml](../configuration.md#chatanvil-formatting)